Leiazell/PPGLAB/Data EN/Normotensive patients/README.md

-## Below we will have a list of subjects to whom the JNC diagnoses as normotensives and you can download their ppg record.
+## Next we will have two folders, one with files . mat and one with files . csv of subjects that the JNC diagnoses as hypertensive and you can download their ppg record.